hellojeeban/Java_basics_coding_question/README.md

 2. Write a Program that takes n element from user and displays the largest element of an array<br>
 https://github.com/hellojeeban/Java_basics_coding_question/blob/main/Topic_6_ARRAY/T6_Question_02.java <br>
+3.Write a Program that calculates the standard deviation of 10 data using arrays

+4.Write a Program that adds two matrices using Multi- dimensional Arrays where the number of rows r and columns c is entered by user (Value of r and c < 100)

+5.Write a Program that takes a matrix of order r*c from the user and computes the transpose of the matrix.